How to Stop Sneaky Online Advertising Fraudsters

 Botnets (groups of bad bot-infected computers) create a network of infected zombie computers that are controlled by cybercriminals who want to perform illegal plans on your behalf.
 Think of it as identity theft - would Superman let this happen?
 Some issues that botnets cause include:

 - Collecting Private Information.
-These evil creatures like to collect all sorts of personal information: credit and debit card information, social security numbers, usernames, passwords, the list goes on.
+These evil creatures like to collect all sorts of personal information: credit and debit card information, social security numbers, usernames, passwords, and the list goes on.
 This information can be used to perpetrate identity theft.
 That’s not even the worst part, your information may even be sold to the highest bidder.

 - Performing DoS and DDoS Attacks.
 A society of infected computers can simultaneously be manipulated to visit an unsuspicious website or legitimate business.
 The result is a higher-than-normal volume of traffic hitting the site.
 Often this results in shutting down a site for its real users.